DEV Community

 Why this matters

 The other benefit is parallelism.
-While waiting for CI on ticket A, you can start working on ticket B in a completely separate environment.
+While waiting for CI on ticket A, start working on ticket B in a completely separate environment.
 No branch switching, no stashing, no "wait, which database am I pointing at?"

 Multi-tenant awareness